top of page

 Check back often - I will update it regularly; regulations are always changing!

 INTERNATIONAL TRAVELAny travel outside of the United States requires proper identification, which no longer means just a valid driver's license.
 For Europe and other countries, a U.S. Passport Book is necessary.
 Since these carry a 10-year expiration period, it is always wise to check the date on current passports.
 Some countries require passports that do not expire within six months of the traveler's intended departure from the country.
 Always allow plenty of time to process either a new or renewal application for Passports.
 For further information, visit the U.S. Passport site.
-In 2024, the United Kingdom will start requiring US citizens to have an Electronic Travel Authorization visa waiver (ETA) to enter the country.
-Applications will be available online and the ETA must be granted prior to entry.
-Details are still being finalized; check this site for updates: UK ETA.
+The United Kingdom will be requiring US citizens to have an Electronic Travel Authorization visa waiver (ETA) to enter the country.
+Applications will be available online starting November 27, 2024, and the ETA must be granted prior to entry.
+Details are still being finalized, but it is expected to be needed for travel from January 8, 2025 on; check this site for updates: UK ETA.
+For step-by-step application directions watch this: ETA Video.
 Likewise, the European Union is rolling out the ETIAS program affecting Americans traveling to certain EU countries.
 ETIAS stands for EU Travel Information & Authorisation System.
-Travellers visiting Europe starting in 2024 onwards will be required to purchase an approved ETIAS online prior to their departure.
+Travellers visiting Europe, likely starting in 2025, will be required to purchase an approved ETIAS online prior to their departure.
 Click this link for a video explaining more.
+Both entities provide the opportunity to join an email notification list to be alerted when applications for Americans become available.
+An additional change in border procedures for all EU countries is the implementation, expected in November 2024, of the EES (Entry/Exit System).
+Instead of stamping passports, border officials will record non-EU travelers' passport information and take biometric data.
+For more details: How It Works.

 DOMESTIC TRAVEL: Real IDEnhanced Driver's License or a Passport Card (cheaper but more restrictive than a Passport Book) will be required for any air travel within the United States, starting in May 2025.
 A standard issue state driver's license will no longer be accepted to board a plane.
 The EDL and Passport Card will also permit travel between the US, Canada, Mexico and some Caribbean countries, but by land and sea only; the Real ID is only valid for domestic travel.
 Passport Books will still be required for any air travel to/from the US.
 For more about Real ID or the EDL, visit this site.